monsoonmaelstrom/book2/book2.md

 “Thanks.
 You have an update about the key?”

 “You mean this key?”
-Davy asks as he pull a key out of his pocket.
+Davy asks as he pulls a key out of his pocket.
 A key that is definitely not the same key as the one still in Alex’s hand.

 “You did it?
 It works?”
 I ask grinning.